-- Under the Education (Independent Schools Standards) (England) Regulations 2010 academies are required to have in place a procedure to deal with complaints relating to the school and to any community facilities or services that the school provides.
-The law also requires the procedure to be publicised. - 2.
-The Local Governing Body (LGB) has delegated responsibility on behalf of the Trustees of ODST for the school and for ensuring that all pupils receive an appropriate and high standard of education.
-The Headteacher is responsible for making decisions on a daily basis about the school's internal management and organisation.
-The school should make it clear that parents and others should direct complaints to the school in most circumstances. - 3.
-This model policy and procedure (see Appendix 1) will apply to all ODST schools.
-It is not intended to cover those matters for which there is a specific statutory process to object, complain or appeal. - 4.
-Concerns about allegations of child abuse and staff discipline must be dealt with through the separate agreed procedures that have been adopted for these purposes.
-Similarly, separate procedures will apply in relation to appeals relating to admissions, special needs assessment and exclusions. - 5.
+Under the Education (Independent Schools Standards) (England) Regulations 2014 academies are required to have in place a procedure to deal with complaints relating to the school and to any community facilities or services that the school provides.
+The law also requires the procedure to be publicised, for ODST schools this will be on the school's website.

+The Local Governing Body (LGB) has delegated responsibility on behalf of the Trustees of ODST for ensuring that all pupils receive an appropriate and high standard of education.
+The Headteacher is responsible for making decisions about the school's internal management and organisation.
+The school should make it clear that parents and others should direct complaints to the school in most circumstances.

+This Policy Guidance (Part A) and Model Procedure (Part B) will apply to all ODST schools.
+It is not intended to cover those matters for which there is a specific statutory process to object, complain or appeal, for example regarding: Admissions, Child Protection, Whistleblowing, Grievances, Suspensions and Exclusions, complaints about external providers.

+Where parents have concerns about the school's Special Educational Needs and Disabilities (SEND) provision, they should first raise their concerns with the class teacher.
+The SENCO, Headteacher and other school leaders will also make themselves available to meet with parents to discuss any concerns.
+They will try to resolve the complaint informally in the first instance.
+If this does not resolve concerns, parents are welcome to submit their complaint formally.
+Formal complaints about SEND provision in the school should be made in line with the school's complaints procedure, which follows.

+Concerns or complaints about allegations of child abuse and staff discipline will be dealt with firstly through the separate agreed procedures (The Child Protection & Safeguarding Policy).
+Similarly, separate complaint procedures apply in relation to appeals relating to admissions, special needs assessment and exclusions as set out in the Trust's respective policies.
 Schools should make all parents aware of the existence of their complaints procedure.
-The school website would be a suitable mechanism for doing so.
+The school website will be the mechanism used by ODST schools.